About Sameboat DNS

 These services are available per entitlement to AKPERSONs:

-- Manage their zones, including both .dom and those of common public registries such as those of ICANN/IETF.
+- Management of their zones, including both DS private and those of common public registries such as those of ICANN/IETF.

-- Manage DNS functions on Linux, MacOS or Windows hosts to get started using the .dom TLD or own their local DNS.
+- Management of DNS functions on Linux, MacOS or Windows hosts by DCP.

 These extended services are bundled with various priced offerings: